ministryofjustice/security-guidance/docs/access-control-guide.md

 ---
 # Access Control guide

-This guide explains how the Ministry of Justice \(MoJ\) manages access to its IT systems so that users have access only to the material they need to see.
+This guide explains how the manages access to its IT systems so that users have access only to the material they need to see.
 This guide has sub-pages which provide in-depth Access Control guidance.

 <a name="[privileged-account-management-guide](privileged-account-management-guide.md)"></a>